Setup of DomainService for TechIDManager

 • stop – stop the RuffianDomainService (same as “net stop RuffianDomainService”)

-• update – shortcut for the commandline: stop uninstall install start
+• update – shortcut for the commandline: stop uninstall install start.
+See update documentation for how to do this.

 • clientguid value – Specify the ClientGuid to use when accessing the Management Console